 The central feature of the Templo Mayor was, without a doubt, its central pyramid.
-Notably, the pyramid was divided into two halves, each with its own towering staircase.
-One was dedicated to the rain god Tlaloc, and the other to Huitzilopochtli, the Mexicas’ own patron god.
+Based on the design of earlier Chichimeca pyramids like Tenayuca, the structure was divided into two halves, each with its own towering staircase.
+One was dedicated to the rain god Tlaloc, and the other to Huitzilopochtli, the Mexicas’ patron diety.

 It was on and around this double-pyramid that important religious rites, coronation ceremonies and even human sacrifices took place.
 Furthermore, the pyramids were placed in such a way that the sun would rise directly between the two top shrines at every equinox.